petter-holmberg/cpp-ref/concepts.md

         return !(lhs < rhs);
     }

+Not all arguments will be well-formed for a given type.
+For example, `NaN` is not a well-formed floating point value, and many types’ moved-from states are not well-formed.
+This does not mean that the type does not satisfy `StrictTotallyOrdered`.

-### Function concepts
+### Callable concepts

-Function concepts describe requirements on function types.
+Callable concepts describe requirements on function types.
 [Stroustrup12](#Stroustrup12) §3.4

-##### Function
+##### Callable

-The `Function` concept describes a type whose objects can be called over a (possibly empty) sequence of arguments. `Function`s are not `Semiregular` types; they may not exhibit the full range of capabilities as built-in value types.
+The `Callable` concept describes a type whose objects can be called over a (possibly empty) sequence of arguments. `Callable`s are not `Semiregular` types; they may not exhibit the full range of capabilities as built-in value types.
 Minimally, they can be expected to be copy- and move-constructible but not copy- and move-assignable:

     Object:
         requirement: T* == &a (an object of this type can have its address taken and the result is a pointer to T)